jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 split of traffic as either stream or download.
 I find that this split is not necessary and that streaming may be used as the most effective means of downloading.
 Streaming services implemented using push pages or websockets are not REST.
-Under these frameworks a stream has a URL address but data in the stream is not addressable.
+Under these frameworks a stream has a URL address but the data in the stream is not addressable.
 This is similar to STREST, the *Service Trampled REST* anti-pattern [@strest], in which http URLs are viewed as locating endpoints for services rather than the actual resources.